AnimalsHome & Garden

 A water monitor in a dry, arid climate

 Water monitors are found in Asia, Sri Lanka, India, Indochina, the Malay Peninsula, and various Malaysian islands.
-Like all monitor lizards, water monitors are are cold-blooded.
+Like all monitor lizards, they are cold-blooded.
 They eat insects, crabs, mollusks, snakes, eggs, fish, birds, rodents, and other lizards.
-They enjoy chasing their prey rather than stalking and ambushing, and their forked tongue is used to smell their prey.
+They enjoy chasing their prey rather than stalking and ambushing, and their forked tongues are used to smell their prey.

 How Fast Are Water Monitors?
 Can They Swim?